machelix/sample_app/README.md

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.

-This is the sample application for the [Ruby on rails tutorial] by [Rajesh Huria]
+This is very simple application developed in ROR...
+Rajesh Huria